ckb-next/ckb-next/README.md

 Getting parameters
 ------------------

 Parameters can be retrieved using the `get` command.
-The data will be sent out in the form of a notification.
-Generally, the syntax to get the data associated with a particular command is `get :<command>` (note the colon), and the associated data will be returned in the form of `<command> <data>`.
+The data will be sent out as a notification.
+Generally, the syntax to get the data associated with a command is `get :<command>` (note the colon), and the associated data will be returned in the form of `<command> <data>`.
 The following data may be gotten:
 - `get :hello` simply prints `hello` to the notification nodes.
 This may be useful to determine whether or not the daemon is responding.
-It can only be issued to `ckb0` with no keyboard and will be ignored in any other circumstance.
+It can only be issued to `ckb0` with no `device` command; in any other circumstance, it will be ignored.
 - `get :fps` gets the current frame rate.
 Returns `fps <rate>`.
-Like `:hello`, this will be ignored if it is issued to any actual keyboard.
+Like `:hello`, this will be ignored if it is issued to an actual keyboard.
 - `get :layout` gets the current keyboard layout.
 Returns `layout <country>`.
 This may be issued to `ckb0` to get the default layout or to any keyboard to get the keyboard's layout.

 Known issues